Oracle Corporation $ORCL Shares Purchased by Diversified Trust Co

-Diversified Trust Co boosted its holdings in shares of Oracle Corporation (NYSE:ORCL – Free Report) by 1.1% during the 2nd quarter, Holdings Channel.com reports.
-The firm owned 27,398 shares of the enterprise software provider’s stock after purchasing an additional 288 shares during the quarter.
+Diversified Trust Co grew its position in shares of Oracle Corporation (NYSE:ORCL – Free Report) by 1.1% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 27,398 shares of the enterprise software provider’s stock after buying an additional 288 shares during the period.
 Diversified Trust Co’s holdings in Oracle were worth $5,990,000 as of its most recent SEC filing.

 Analyst Ratings Changes

-A number of research analysts have recently commented on the stock.
-TD Cowen boosted their price target on shares of Oracle from $325.00 to $375.00 and gave the company a “buy” rating in a research report on Wednesday, September 10th.
-CIBC restated a “buy” rating on shares of Oracle in a research report on Monday, June 9th.
-Stifel Nicolaus upped their price objective on shares of Oracle from $250.00 to $350.00 and gave the company a “buy” rating in a research note on Wednesday, September 10th.
-BMO Capital Markets set a $345.00 price objective on shares of Oracle in a research note on Wednesday, September 10th.
-Finally, Oppenheimer restated an “outperform” rating on shares of Oracle in a report on Wednesday, June 18th.
-Two equities research analysts have rated the stock with a Strong Buy rating, twenty-four have given a Buy rating and nine have assigned a Hold rating to the company’s stock.
-According to MarketBeat.com, Oracle has a consensus rating of “Moderate Buy” and a consensus price target of $303.44.
+ORCL has been the topic of a number of research analyst reports.
+JPMorgan Chase & Co. lifted their price target on Oracle from $185.00 to $210.00 and gave the company a “neutral” rating in a report on Monday, September 8th.
+Evercore ISI lifted their price objective on Oracle from $270.00 to $340.00 and gave the stock an “outperform” rating in a research note on Wednesday, September 10th.
+Stifel Nicolaus boosted their price target on Oracle from $250.00 to $350.00 and gave the company a “buy” rating in a research note on Wednesday, September 10th.
+UBS Group set a $300.00 target price on Oracle in a report on Wednesday, September 10th.
+Finally, BMO Capital Markets set a $345.00 price objective on Oracle in a report on Wednesday, September 10th.
+Two analysts have rated the stock with a Strong Buy rating, twenty-four have issued a Buy rating and nine have given a Hold rating to the company.
+According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average price target of $303.44.

 Oracle Corporation offers products and services that address enterprise information technology environments worldwide.
 Its Oracle cloud software as a service offering include various cloud software applications, including Oracle Fusion cloud enterprise resource planning (ERP), Oracle Fusion cloud enterprise performance management, Oracle Fusion cloud supply chain and manufacturing management, Oracle Fusion cloud human capital management, Oracle Cerner healthcare, Oracle Advertising, and NetSuite applications suite, as well as Oracle Fusion Sales, Service, and Marketing.